 From Bangkit to Developing Own Startup “KerjaGo”

 Technology solves practically almost ANY problem in our society these days.
-This mainstreaming of tech can be seen in the rise of startups, also in Indonesia.
-In fact, according to Katadata, this country ranks 5th with the largest number of startups in the world (2022).
-People could obtain what they need in an easy-to-use application.
+This mainstreaming of tech can be seen in the rise of startups and in Indonesia.
+In fact, according to Katadata, this country ranks 5th with the most significant number of startups in the world (2022).
+People can obtain what they need with an easy-to-use application.

-Building a tech-based startup is indeed an ideal dream for many, especially for youths.
+Building a tech-based startup is an ideal dream for many, especially youths.
 Kaenova Mahendra Auditama (22) is one of them.
-This Bangkit alumni built “KerjaGo” with his team of Bangkit mates.
+This Bangkit alumnus built “KerjaGo” with his team of Bangkit mates.
 How was the story?
-How did the learning process culminate into building a startup like KerjaGo?
+How did the learning process culminate in building a startup like KerjaGo?

 Kaenova’s Preparation in Joining Bangkit

-Kaenova Mahendra Auditama, or he goes by “Kae,” has long determined that technology would be his compass toward finding a career path.
-He loves everything about computers, starting from his childhood times when he spent a lot of time in front of the desktop.
-No wonder that he chose Informatics Engineering as his study major in university.
+Kaenova Mahendra Auditama, or “Kae,” has long determined that technology would be his compass toward finding a career path.
+He loves everything about computers, starting from his childhood when he spent much time in front of the desktop.
+No wonder he chose Informatics Engineering as his study major at university.

-Back in his freshman year in Universitas Telkom, Kae once watched a video regarding the Bangkit opening ceremony through Google’s Youtube channel; thus, it left a lingering thought that he really wanted to join the program.
-Seeing the capable figures there convinced him that he could pursue both hard and soft skills for career preparation.
+Back in his freshman year at Universitas Telkom, Kae once watched a video regarding the Bangkit opening ceremony through Google’s YouTube channel; thus, it left a lingering thought that he wanted to join the program.
+Seeing the capable figures there convinced him that he could pursue hard and soft skills for career preparation.

-Knowing that Bangkit is a highly competitive program, Kae deepened his calculus and integral courses almost every day so that he’d be more ready to apply for the Machine Learning path.
+Knowing that Bangkit is a highly competitive program, Kae deepened his calculus and integral courses almost daily to be more ready to apply for the Machine Learning path.

-In addition to practicing by himself, he also conducted some team projects with his university mates, so that he could channel his interest in technology and business application.
+In addition, he practiced by himself and conducted team projects with his university mates to channel his interest in technology and business applications.

 “Joining Bangkit gives me a bunch of opportunities to expand my knowledge.
 It also gives me the motivation to be one step ahead of the others.”